mchua/blog-11ty/README.md

 ## Common commands

 - `npm run dev`: Starts the 11ty development server.
 Use this to preview your whole site before pushing to production.
 It hot-reloads!
+- `npm run write`: Opens a prompt asking you for your post's title.
+You don't have to think of one right away, but the title becomes part of the post's metadata and gets translated into the post's filename.
+The post's filename then becomes the URL slug of the post.
+Of course, you can always change the filename and title later.
+- `npm run deploy`: Does a git add, commit, and push.

 ## Gotchas